 Who can apply for a Pennsylvania License to Carry?

-An individual who is 21 years of age or older may apply for a license to carry firearms by submitting a completed Application for a Pennsylvania License to Carry Firearms to the sheriff of the county in which they reside or if a resident of a city of the first class, with the chief of police of that city along with the required fee.
+A person who is 21 years of age or older may apply for a license to carry.
+Submit a completed application for a Pennsylvania License to Carry Firearms to the sheriff of the county you live in.
+If you live in a city of the first class (Philadelphia), submit the application to the chief of police of that city.
+Remember the required fee.

-Individuals who are 21 years of age or older and are NOT Pennsylvania residents may apply for a license by submitting a completed Application for a Pennsylvania License to Carry Firearms to any Pennsylvania County Sheriff’s office along with the required fee.
-A Pennsylvania license cannot be issued to a resident of another state who does not possess a current license or permit or similar document to carry a firearm issued by their home state if a license is provided for by the laws of that state, as published annually in the Federal Register by the Bureau of Alcohol, Tobacco and Firearms of the Department of the Treasury.
+Persons who are 21 years of age or older and are NOT Pennsylvania residents may apply for a license.
+Submit a completed application for a Pennsylvania License to Carry Firearms to any Pennsylvania county sheriff's office along with the required fee.
+A Pennsylvania license cannot be issued to a resident of another state who does not have a current license, permit, or similar document to carry a firearm issued by their home state.

-The sheriff has 45 days to conduct an investigation to determine an individual's eligibility to be issued a license.
-Included in the investigation is a background check conducted on the individual through the Pennsylvania Instant Check System (PICS) to determine if the records indicate the individual is prohibited by law.
-In accordance with 18 PA C.S. §6109, a sheriff may deny an individual the right to a License to Carry Firearms if there is reason to believe that the character and reputation of the individual are such that they would be likely to act in a manner dangerous to public safety.
+The sheriff has 45 days to conduct an investigation to determine a person’s eligibility for a license.
+During the investigation, a background check is completed by the Pennsylvania Instant Check System (PICS) to determine if the person is prohibited by law.
+In accordance with 18 PA C.S. §6109, a sheriff may deny a person the right to a License to Carry Firearms if there is reason to believe that the character and reputation of the person is such that they would act in a manner to endanger public safety.

-NOTE: A license to carry firearms is NOT a license to purchase.
-Individuals who purchase a firearm from a licensed dealer are required to have a background check conducted regardless of whether they have a license to carry firearms or not.
+NOTE: A license to carry is NOT a license to purchase.
+Persons who buy a firearm from a licensed dealer are still required to have a background check completed.

 A person who is otherwise eligible to possess a valid license under this chapter but carries a firearm in any vehicle or any person who carries a firearm concealed on or about his person, except in his place of abode or fixed place of business, without a valid and lawfully issued license and has not committed any other criminal violation commits a misdemeanor of the first degree.